byterubpay/byterub-site/_posts/2019-01-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-07.md

 **\<sarang>** The current loose consensus seems to be that a two-median approach to block size cap is reasonable but not ideal
 **\<sarang>** as it will at least slow the bloat
 **\<sarang>** For payment IDs there is less consensus about the timeline
-**\<suraeNoether>** my work this past week included: 1) some coding simulations for the matching paper, 2) working on the monero konferenco website, which should be up and running before jan 15, which is when i'm going to put out a formal call for papers (although i've already heard back from a few folks).
+**\<suraeNoether>** my work this past week included: 1) some coding simulations for the matching paper, 2) working on the byterub konferenco website, which should be up and running before jan 15, which is when i'm going to put out a formal call for papers (although i've already heard back from a few folks).
 3) refund proposal by charuto (I think it was charuto?) and 4) block size stuff. i was going to participate in breaking
-**\<suraeNoether>** monero this week but I got caught up on the block size stuff, unfortunately... it appears to me like the problem with the blocksize debate boils down to this: we don't necessarily know what we want from our own dynamic blocksize adjustment methods
+**\<suraeNoether>** byterub this week but I got caught up on the block size stuff, unfortunately... it appears to me like the problem with the blocksize debate boils down to this: we don't necessarily know what we want from our own dynamic blocksize adjustment methods
 **\<suraeNoether>** we know some loose ideas about what we want, like adapting for rapid short-term growth that handles, for example, the holiday season, and we want block sizes to stay small unless it's needed
 **\<suraeNoether>** but the details of what behavior is considered malicious and which should be adapted for ... these aren't totally clear to me. so i've been thinking about those things, too.
 **\<suraeNoether>** oh, and 5) fees. i've been thinking about fee strucutre. but that ties in with 4).